 Daman and Diu in Gujarat:

 Daman is a place situated on the western coast of Gujarat and it is surrounded by the Kolak river on the north and the Kalai river on the south.
-There is an amusement park and the Jampore Beach offers a soothing and relaxing spectacle to the visitors who have already completed the tour the tour of specific places like the Rann of Kutch and the Gir forest.
+There is an amusement park and the Jampore Beach offers a soothing and relaxing spectacle to the visitors who have already completed the Gujarat tour of specific places like the Rann of Kutch and the Gir forest.

 The multiple attractions that Gujarat has to offer: